An Easy Recipe for a Compliant Password

-NOTE that you can't use words that form a natural compound, such as 'yard' and 'arm.'
+NOTE that you can't use common words that form a natural compound, such as 'base' and 'ball.'

-- Include at least two of the following three types of characters:
+- Includes at least two of the following four types of characters:

 - numeric (0 to 9)

-- When stripped of any beginning or ending numerals and special characters, the remaining letters must not be a common password or an English, French, Spanish, or German word.
+- When stripped of any beginning and/or ending numerals and special characters, the remaining letters must not be a common password (e.g., 111111 or qwerty) or an English, French, Spanish, or German word.

 - You can’t reuse any of your previous ten passwords